unyt-org/uix/docs/manual/10 Functions and Contexts.md

 const result = await callMe() // "thanks"
 ```

-This is nearly identical (despite the required additional `await`) to the more trivial example of
+This is nearly identical to the more trivial example of
 importing a function from a frontend module inside another frontend module.
+The only difference is the additional `await` that is required for all functions called from an external context.

 ### Scenario 2: Stationary event handlers